Xim-ya/easy_isolate_mixin/README.md

   loadWithIsolate(() => _api.getAmountOfData());
 }
 ```

 The `_api.getAmountOfData()` function represents your data fetching logic.
 It will be executed in a separate isolate, allowing your UI to remain responsive while the data is being fetched.
 The result will be returned as a `Future<List<SomeData>>`.

 Note: Make sure the function you pass to `loadWithIsolate()` returns a value or a `Future` that resolves to the desired result type.

 That's it!
-You can now leverage the power of isolates to perform concurrent and computationally intensive tasks without blocking the main thread, thanks to the Easy Isolate Helper mixin.
+You can now leverage the power of isolates to perform concurrent and computationally intensive tasks without blocking the main thread.